JiaangL/JiaangL.github.io/_pages/about.md

 **Jiaang Li**, Quan Wang, Zhongnan Wang, Yongdong Zhang, Zhendong Mao

 [**Code**](https://github.com/JiaangL/ELDER)
 - Current Lifelong Model Editing approaches manage sequential edits through discrete data-adapter mappings.
-They assign a unique adapter for each new edit via key-value mapping, making them sensitive to minor data changes.
-Such changes can incorrectly map an edit to a wrong adapter, causing inconsistent outputs and poor generalization.
+They assign a unique adapter for each new edit via key-value mapping, making them sensitive to minor data changes, causing inconsistent outputs and poor generalization.
-- In contrast, our method maps each edit to a mixed combination of preset adapters, ensuring minor data changes don't entirely alter the adapter parameters, thereby enhancing generalization.
+- In contrast, our method maps each edit to a mixed combination of preset adapters, ensuring minor data changes don't entirely alter the adapter parameters, enhancing generalization.
+Experiments on Llama2-7B and GPT2-XL have proven the effectiveness of our method.
 - Additionally, our method is scalable by sharing preset adapters across increasing edits, while previous discrete methods require a separate adapter for each edit data.
 </div>
 </div>